ITM-350-Team4/teamrepo/README.md

-My namne is Edwin and I love mountain biking
+My namne is Edwin and I love mountain biking.

 My name is Austin and I believe in Bigfoot!